-About the shape - Under utilized in the western kitchen, the nakiri’s flat blade is meant for the push/pull chopping of vegetables.
-Since the entire flat edge of the knife ktouches the cutting board at once, you wont be turning the vegetable into an 'accordion', still connected like a paper doll after you've cut them.
-The added weight of the blade allow it to fall through food more easily while you chop, so the knife does more of the work for you!
-Masakage nakiris are made taller than the average nakiri so they last longer and work better for folks with large hands.
+About the Shape - A Nakiri is a vegetable knife.
+Under utilized in the Western kitchen, the Nakiri’s flat blade is meant for the push/pull chopping of vegetables.
+Since the entire flat edge of the knife kisses the cutting board at once, you wont be turning the vegetable into an accordion.
+Accordion vegetables are still connected like a paper doll after you're “done” cutting them.
+To truly understand the awesomeness of a Nakiri we recommend making onion soup your first night with the knife.
+The ease of chopping will blow you away.

 About Manaka Hamono -Kisuke Manaka is a relatively young, 5th generation, blacksmith in Kasukabe, Saitama pref.
 Manaka-san didn’t like the dishonest way his father-in-law operated his business so he decided to become a blacksmith himself.
 He began making knives from scratch about 10 years ago, with nothing but a workshop full of equipment and no mentor.
 He is completely self-taught, yet he mastered techniques to forge-weld steels in house, even forge welding stainless steel which is no easy task.

 Now he forge-welds everything in house, from hard carbon steel clad with soft steel, stainless steel clad with stainless, and carbon steel clad with stainless steel.
 The Shirogami #2 steel used in these knives is forge-welded in house by Manaka-san.
 This is a very traditional steel that can achieve incredible sharpness and has great edge retention, a favourite of more traditional blacksmiths.

 |Steel Type||Shirogami #2 (White Carbon Steel)core with Carbon Steel Cladding|

 |Handle||Wa (Japanese) Handle, Walnut Octagon wood handle with Black Pakka wood collar|